 “The Kitchen Table Series depicts the battle around the family . . . monogamy . . . and between the sexes.”

-Carrie Mae Weems (United States) is the forth artist at The Caribbean Housewife.
+Carrie Mae Weems (United States) is the fourth artist at The Caribbean Housewife.
 We presented her ‘Kitchen Table Series’: the first publication dedicated solely to this early and important body of work by the American artist.
 The 20 photographs and 14 text panels that make up ‘Kitchen Table Series’, tell a story of one woman’s life, as conducted in the intimate setting of her kitchen.
 The kitchen, one of the primary spaces of domesticity and the traditional domain of women, frames her story, revealing to us her relationships—with lovers, children, friends—and her own sense of self, in her varying projections of strength, vulnerability, aloofness, tenderness, and solitude.
 Weems herself is the protagonist of the series, though the woman she depicts is an archetype.
 ‘Kitchen Table Series’ seeks to reposition and reimagine the possibility of women and the possibility of people of colour, and has to do with, in the artist’s words “unrequited love”.

 Carrie Mae Weems is considered one of the most influential contemporary American artists.
 She has investigated family relationships, cultural identity, sexism, class, political systems, and the consequences of power.
 Determined as ever to enter the picture—both literally and metaphorically—Weems has sustained an on-going dialogue within contemporary discourse for over thirty years.
 During this time, Carrie Mae Weems has developed a complex body of art employing photographs, text, fabric, audio, digital images, installation, and video.